dotnet/docs-maui/docs/get-started/installation.md

 ![Visual Studio workload](installation-images/vs-workloads.png)

 To verify your development environment, and install any missing components, use the [maui-check](https://github.com/Redth/dotnet-maui-check) utility.
-Install this utility using the following donet CLI command:
+Install this utility using the following .NET CLI command:

 ```dotnetcli
 dotnet tool install -g redth.net.maui.check